A flash fiction story by Brian Robinson.

 Much to Troy’s annoyance, Anna stopped abruptly outside the antique shop.
-Her gaze locked onto a gypsy’s table displayed in the window.
-It had a bright red velvet top over three bobbin-turned and ebonised legs.
-It looked pretty, if you like that sort of thing.
+Her gaze locked onto a table displayed in the window.
+It had a deep blue velvet top over three bobbin-turned and ebonised legs.

 Anna was wearing a bright paisley top over a long flowery skirt.
-Her long black curls drooped forward as she leaned over to smooth her hand on the bright red velvet top.
-“I see what you mean,” the assistant replied.
+Her long black curls drooped forward as she leaned over to smooth her hand on the velvet top.
+“I see what you mean,” the assistant whispered.

 “How much is the table?”
 Anna asked.